How to measure and optimize the Lighthouse Performance score

-As Lighthouse tests are run in the lab they don't provide a First Input Delay metric.
+As Lighthouse tests are run in the lab and don't provide a First Input Delay metric.
 Without a user interacting with the page there is no input delay to record.

 The Total Blocking Time metric aims to provide an lab alternative to First Input Delay.
 You can think of it as a "theoretical First Input Delay" – if the user were to interact with the page at some point, how often would they face an input delay?

 First Contentful Paint and Speed Index are also not included in the Core Web Vitals.
 These metrics are strongly correlated with the Largest Contentful Paint.
 While they do provide valuable information about how fast your page renders, they were not included as Core Web Vitals in their own right.

 Finally, Time to Interactive is also not a Core Web Vitals metric.
 Time to Interactive provides useful information on how long it takes for your page to load fully, but it only looks at CPU and network activity rather than focussing on the user.

 Unlike the Core Web Vitals, the Lighthouse Performance score uses different score thresholds on desktop and on mobile.